kosciej/rustyHPSDR/README.md

 # Adjusting spectrum and waterfall display

-If you move the mouse over to the left side of the spectrum display the cursor will change to an up/down arrow that will allow you to use the scroll wheel to move the limits up and down for the current band.
+If you move the mouse over to the left side of the spectrum display the cursor will change to an up arrow, down arrow or up/down arrow that will allow you to use the scroll wheel to move the limits up and down for the current band.
+When the up arrow shows it moves the upper limiit, when the down arrow shows it moves the lower limit and when the up/down arrow shows it moves the upper and lower limits.

-You can do the same fo the waterfall display to adjust the limits up and down for the current band.

-Note that the Configure button currently brings up a dialog that lets you set the limits for all bands.

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/cursor.png">